Gjuratinden

-Juratinden or Gjuratinden is a mountain on the border of the municipalities of Molde and Rauma in Møre og Romsdal county, Norway.
+Gjuratinden is a mountain on the border of Molde Municipality and Rauma Municipality in Møre og Romsdal county, Norway.
 It is located about 15 km east of the village of Isfjorden and about 20 km east of the town of Åndalsnes.
 The lake Eikesdalsvatnet lies about 5 km to the east of the mountain.
 The mountain Kyrkjetaket lies about 9 km to the northwest.

 The mountain is 1712 m tall.
 The summit climb is close to scrambling, but a rope is recommended for the final 20 to 30 m.